Create a Yates account today!

 Perfect for gentle steaming, stir frying, or in soups.
 Sensational sautéed with ginger and garlic.

-If closely planted, they will produce petite single-serve red cabbages.
+If closely planted, it will produce petite single-serve red cabbages.

 Yates Kohlrabi Green Duke Hybrid tastes like a mild, sweet turnip with a crisp hint of radish.